 DADGAD Tuning History

 As you might’ve guessed by now DADGAD is tuned like it is spelled, low to high.
-It goes D A D G A D. You’re tuning your sixth string down from E to D and you’re tuning your first and second strings down to D and A respectively.
+It goes D A D G A D. From the traditional guitar string order of EADGBE, you’re tuning your sixth string down from E to D and you’re tuning your first and second strings down to D and A respectively.
 In modern music, DADGAD was popularized by 60s British folk guitarist, Davey Graham, who himself was a big influence upon Jimmy Page, as you can hear in that clip, as well as many others.
 You might know Graham from his acoustic folk instrumental Anji.
 If you don’t, you should definitely check that out.

 Allegedly Graham had heard a musician playing the oud in Morocco, really liked the sound, and basically just kind of played around with his guitar’s tuning until he got it to a place where he felt like it kind of evoked the same feeling as the oud did.